Every minute of every day people harm animals in the name of religion, yet every major religion teaches kindness and respect for animals.

 Humans are innately kind

-All matter and all minds share a single, original source that, interconnects and equalizes all beings.
-Humans are inherently benevolent and to be truly human is, fundamentally, to be kind and compassionate, yet animal parts are sometimes used in Confucian festivals.
+All matter and all minds share a single, original source that interconnects and equalizes all beings.
+Humans are inherently benevolent; to be truly human is to be kind and compassionate, yet parts of animal bodies are sometimes used in Confucian festivals.

 Daoism